In Fall 2014, I will be teaching Math 113 (Math for Elementary Teachers) and Math 411 (Introduction to Abstract Algebra).

 The goal of the planning grant is to understand the particular problems of the western Massachusetts region, where the production of teachers licensed in mathematics is very low and where many move to the eastern part of the state.
 There is, however, a long history of interaction and cooperation among the colleges and universities in the region, and with local school districts.
 The first year of the project is intended to be spent largely studying the needs and opportunities, with the second year devoted to designing a large project that will make a difference in the teacher pipeline and in the teaching and learning of math.
 The project is organized around five working groups on various aspects of the issues, with all participants meeting in two Summer Institutes and occasional other sessions during the academic year.

-In late December 2012, we submitted a proposal for a 5-year MSP Targeted Partnership grant.
-The PIs on that proposal, in addition to me, are Neal Abraham, the Executive Director of Five Colleges, Incorporated; Victoria Gruneiro; my colleague Farshid Hajir at UMass; and Lenore Reilly.
-Deborah Schifter (Education Development Center) and Harriet Pollatsek (Mount Holyoke) also play major roles in this project.
+In March, we submitted a proposal for a 5-year MSP Targeted Partnership grant.
+The PIs on that proposal, in addition to me, are Neal Abraham, the Executive Director of Five Colleges, Incorporated; my colleague Farshid Hajir at UMass; Deborah Schifter, Principal Research Scientist at the Education Development Center, Inc.; and Christine Sweklow, Assistant Superintendent of the South Hadley Public Schools.
+Some of the other people who have important roles in this project are Harriet Pollatsek (Mount Holyoke), Susan Jo Russell (TERC), and Traci Higgins (TERC).